vr4

 • If you "no show" (without 24 hours notice) for any reason, we will "sign off" on your

-"sig" card with the letter 'M' as in 'missed it'.
+"sig" card with the letter 'M' as in 'missed it', 'missed my lesson'.

 BLANK slots - ____________ - are AVAILABLE for regular lessons.